simp/rubygem-simp-rake-helpers/README.md

 It is likely that you will want to declare your dependencies in your RPM.
 To do this, you can create a `build/rpm_metadata` directory at the root of your project.
 A file named `requires` in the `build/rpm_metadata` directory will be used to declare the dependencies of the RPM.
+A file named `release` in the `build/rpm_metadata` directory will be used to declare the RPM release number.

 The following directives may be declared in the `requires` file:
   * Provides